Library

 GBHS Library offers:

-• A Sixth Form gallery for private study which has subject-based resources, computers and University and College Prospectuses.
+- A Sixth Form gallery for private study which has subject-based resources and computers.
+Wi-fi is available and 6th form students can use their own devices in this area.

 To support reading for pleasure